 - Take a food tour in Old Dubai

-If you truly want to experience the real side of Dubai, I would suggest you to tour and stay in Old Dubai.
+If you truly want to experience the real side of Dubai, I would suggest a tour and stay in Old Dubai.
+You’ll find lots of things to do in Dubai on a budget here.
 The area is charming, has the best souqs, street food, and most of the historic buildings are located there

-Here’s my ultimate guide on where to eat in Old Dubai, don’t read it when you’re hungry!
+Here’s my ultimate guide on what to eat in Old Dubai, don’t read it when you’re hungry!

 Cost: Most items range from AED 5 – 10